Deioces: Ecbatana

-After coronation, Deioces' first action was to appoint guards for himself and also construct a capital.
-The city which Deioces chose for it was called Hagmatāna in Old Persian and Ecbatana in Greek language, considered to be Hamadan today.
+After his coronation, Deioces' first action was to appoint guards for himself and also construct a capital.
+The city which Deioces chose for it was called Hagmatāna in Old Persian and Ecbatana in Greek language, believed to be Hamadan today.
 Ecbatana means "the gathering place" or "a city for everyone" and indicates the gathering of Median clans, which had been disunited before.
-In the late eighth century BC, he had a fortified castle constructed on a hill in the city to run all the military, government and treasury affairs within.
-Herodotus describes that the royal complex was made of seven concentric walls, with each internal one higher than the external one.
+In the late 8th century BC, he had a fortified castle constructed on a hill in the city to run all the military, government and treasury affairs within.

+Herodotus described that the royal complex was made of seven concentric walls, with each internal one higher than the external one.
 Each of the seven walls were decorated with a specific color: the first (external) wall was white, second wall black, third one high red, fourth blue, fifth low red, sixth wall copper, and the seventh and innermost wall gold.
 Such a coloring was the symbol of the seven planets in Babylon, but was an imitation of Babylon in Ecbatana.
 The king's palace was situated within the last wall along with its treasures.

 However, this narrative of Herodotus's is not corroborated by what is written in Assyrian sources, which imply the existence of various masters in the Medes until years after Deioces, and the foundation of an independent royal body and constructing several large royal complexes was not something that the Assyrians could easily remain silent against; thus these words from Herodotus seem exaggerative, or depict an adapted and modified picture of the periods after Deioces' reign.
-Nevertheless, Polybius, a famous Greek historian, has mentioned this palace in his book and description of Hamadan, stating the long age of this palace.
+Nevertheless, Polybius, a famous Greek historian, mentioned this palace in his book and his description of Hamadan, stating the long age of this palace.

 According to some historians and archaeologists, the hill that is currently situated in the city and known as the Ecbatana Hill, was the true place of the ancient city of Ecbatana.

 Some historians, including Henry Rawlinson, believe that the Ecbatana mentioned in Herodotus's writings is not the current Hamadan; and the olden Median capital should be searched in Takht-e Soleymān and in the vicinity of Lake Urmia to the south east.
 But some researchers, like Jacques de Morgan, believe that Herodotus's Ecbatana is the same Hamadan today; and the places of the seven castles of Fort Ecbatana could be identified by the projections on the land and hills.